 - As you settle into a new stance raise both fists near your ears.
 Now drive both fists down as a Tettsui Uchi.
 The front hand targets the groin.
-The back hand targets the far kidney.
+The Back Hand targets the far kidney.
 Immediately snap both hands back up toward your ears so you can strike again as necessary.
 You might also strike to the thigh, middle back, or abdomen if the other target areas are not accessible.

 - Press your face directly into your opponent’s chest, open your mouth to grasp a large mass of flesh, and bite down hard.
 Be prepared to move instantly as your opponent reacts.
-This is more difficult than it sounds, but can work in some cases.
+This is more difficult than it sounds but can work in some cases.

 If you are being held such that the opponent’s elbow is just below your chin then this is more likely a strangulation hold.
 Pressure can readily be applied to one or both of your carotid arteries cutting off much of the blood supply to the brain.
 Your assailant may use both arms, in a variety of different configurations, to increase the pressure applied to your neck.
 You may go unconscious in as little as five to ten seconds.
 If the pressure is not released you may well suffer severe brain injury or death in a matter of minutes.

 You must ensure you do not lean your shoulders back when this hold is being applied.
 If you lean back you will be pulled down from behind.
-You will probably land on your rear and your opponent will have even greater leverage with which to apply their hold.
-This is a very bad outcome as it increases your risks and limits your possible escape options.
+You will probably land on your rear and your opponent will have even greater leverage with which to apply the hold.
+This is a bad outcome as it increases your risks and limits your possible escape options.

 Here are a few ways in which you might deal with such an attack.
-This can be a very difficult attack to overcome.
+This can be a difficult attack to overcome.
 You must execute these maneuvers immediately.
 You do not have much time.

 Rear Headlock Escape Actions

-- Compress your chin downward, bend both knees, use both hands to grab the crook of the opponent’s elbow and pull down.
+- Compress your chin downward, bend both knees, use both hands to grab the crook of the opponent’s elbow, and pull down.
 Now bend forward at the waist and twist toward the shoulder of the opponent’s grasping arm.
 Step to angle 5 or 7 so you can spin toward your opponent’s shoulder and then drop your shoulder on this side so it can slide under the opponent’s shoulder.
 Use your outside hand to strike at the opponent’s eyes.
 Grab the opponent’s hand at the wrist and perform a Shiho Nage.

 - Grasp the crook of the attacker’s elbow with both hands and pull down briskly.
 Lower your chin and raise your shoulders to prevent reapplication of pressure by the opponent.
 Twist in the direction of the opponent’s forearm as you step behind the opponent’s nearest leg.
 Concurrently pull down on the opponent’s elbow hard.
 You should now be bent forward at the waist and adjacent to the opponent’s thigh.
 Drive a hard elbow strike directly to the inside edge of the thigh and pull their elbow off from around your neck.
 Duck under their elbow so you are now behind the opponent.
-Push them away or apply a hold or strike as you deem necessary.
+Push them away, apply a hold, or hit as you deem necessary.
 You might elect to use a hammer fist to the groin instead of an elbow to the thigh, but both can work quite well.